Five techniques: European Court of Human Rights trial Ireland v. the United Kingdom

-Irish Government seek to re-open case
+Irish Government application to re-open case

-On 2 December 2014, the Minister for Foreign Affairs and Trade, Charles Flanagan announced that the Irish Government had asked European Court of Human Rights to revise its judgment, following evidence uncovered by an RTÉ documentary called The Torture Files.
+On 2 December 2014, the Minister for Foreign Affairs and Trade Charles Flanagan announced that the Irish Government had asked European Court of Human Rights to revise its judgment following evidence uncovered by an RTÉ documentary called The Torture Files.

-In 2018, the European Court of Human Rights decided not to revise its judgment, by six votes to one.
+In 2018, the European Court of Human Rights decided not to revise its judgment by six votes to one.